Skip to main content

 “I don’t care.
 You get that?”
 Binoy shook his head.
 “I don’t care what they said.
 I only care that nobody has ever been treated this way ever in this house.
 First, you did this to Pishima, compelled her to leave, and now this!”

-Trilochan stared at Aniruddha at his admission in shock and kept staring at him.
+Trilochan stared at Aniruddha in shock at his admission and kept staring at him.

 “Aniruddha.
 My child.”
 Trilochan shook his head “Why?”

 “Because they kept insulting your Grihalakshmi, Jetha Moshai.
-They kept saying things, about our marriage, about her.”
-Aniruddha eyed his father “You can’t tolerate the insult of guests, but they can come over to your place and insult the women of your family and you will be okay with it?”
+They kept saying things about our marriage, about her.”
+Aniruddha eyed his father “You can’t tolerate the insult of guests, but they can come over to your place and insult the women of your family, and you will be okay with it?”

 “So you will go about giving it back to every person having an opinion of you?”
 Binoy raised his voice.
 “Is that even possible?”
 He frowned “Are you out of your mind?”